 The fact is that after the Ukraine war, globalization is reversing, Western liberal democracy is teetering, there are talks about World War III, and an economic crash is predicted to occur soon.
 This has been the fate of the second coming of Jesus or that of a Jewish Messiah for 2000 years.
 Every few years there is talk about the arrival of a messiah who will then end the world.
 If that messiah doesn’t come, then there are plans to accelerate his arrival.
 Colonialism was the preferred method earlier.
 It went bust at the end of the two world wars.
 It was democracy and capitalism after the two world wars.
 It is going bust now.
 This is a serious personal issue for many Christians because their ascent to heaven is tied to the second coming of Jesus, and he is not coming until most people have accepted Christianity.

-Every now and then, thinly disguised Judeo-Christian pufferies—such as the books by Francis Fukuyama and Thomas Friedman—are written to celebrate the arrival of mankind to their final destination in history signaled by a comprehensive victory of Western ideals.
-You cannot help but yelp in joy at the end of reading such propaganda pufferies: “And the Judeo-Christian messiah is just about to arrive”.
+Every now and then, thinly disguised Judeo-Christian pufferies—e.g., the books by Francis Fukuyama and Thomas Friedman—celebrate the arrival of mankind to their final destination in history signaled by a comprehensive victory of Judeo-Christian ideals.
+We cannot help but yelp in joy at the end of reading such propaganda pieces: “And the Judeo-Christian messiah is just about to arrive”.

 A Brief History of Monotheism